javaBin/cupcake/README.md

 Always lots to do - but - before we can release this:

-* Authentication/authorization - finish backend auth to provide JWT based on slack response (and configure a " no-auth-local-running" option)
 * Some tests would be nice :)

 ## Build